Tuesday, December 10, 2024

 3. The Industrial Revolution: Steel Takes Center Stage

 The Industrial Revolution in the 18th and 19th centuries marked a turning point for iron and steel production.
-The invention of the Bessemer process by Sir Henry Bessemer in 1856 allowed for mass production of steel by blowing air through molten iron to remove impurities and regulate carbon content.
+The invention of the Bessemer process by Sir Henry Bessemer oliver anthony net worth in 1856 allowed for mass production of steel by blowing air through molten iron to remove impurities and regulate carbon content.
 This process significantly reduced the cost of steel, making it accessible for large-scale construction and manufacturing.

 Steel soon replaced iron as the preferred material for a range of applications: